ackirby88/CS107/C++/CPP-1-Constructors.md

 ```

 **Note that baz is initialized on construction using an equal sign, but this is not an assignment operation!**

-The assignment on `foo` is an assignment operation.
-No object is being declared here, but an operation is being performed on `foo`.
+- The assignment on `foo` is an assignment operation
+- No object is being declared here, but an operation is being performed on `foo`
-The copy assignment operator is an overload of `operator=` which takes a value or reference of the class itself as parameter.
+- The copy assignment operator is an overload of `operator=` which takes a value or reference of the class itself as parameter
-The return value is generally a reference to `*this` (although not required).
+- The return value is generally a reference to `*this` (although not required)

 For example, for our class `Vec`, the copy assignment may have the following signature:
 ```C++